portovep/pabloporto.me/content/posts/eight-steps-to-stay-safe-online.md

 ---
-title: '8 steps to stay safe online'
+title: 'How to stay safe online in eight steps'
 date: '2022-12-06'
 type: 'Post'
 tag: 'Draft'